borntofrappe/game-development/03 Match Three/Prep/Chain 0/README.md

 }
 ```

-The idea is to then have two variables to keep track of where the bird is coming from, `baseX` and `baseY`, loop through the table in order and change the coordinates of the sprite one at a time.
+The idea is to have two variables to keep track of where the bird is coming from, `baseX` and `baseY`, and loop through the table in order and change the coordinates of the sprite one at a time.

 To mark if a destination has been reached already, the script adds a boolean to the every entry in the table.